PaulloClara/be-the-hero/README.md

 <!-- Imagens -->

+[pwa]: assets/pwa.gif "Be The Hero PWA"
-[logo]: assets/logo.svg "Be The Hero"
+[logo]: assets/logo.svg "Be The Hero Logo"
-[screens]: assets/screens.svg "Be The Hero"
+[screens]: assets/screens.svg "Be The Hero Screens"

 <!-- Links -->